crate/cratedb-examples/framework/mcp/README.md

   server package, providing a range of tools.
 It is written in Python, and uses [SQLAlchemy] and the [CrateDB SQLAlchemy dialect].

+- `example_pg_mcp.py`:
+  The [PG-MCP] server is specialised to talk to PostgreSQL servers.
+With a few adjustments, the adapter can also talk to CrateDB.
+The project offers rich MCP server capabilities, and includes advanced client programs for Claude and Gemini that work out of the box.
+  It is written in Python, optionally to be invoked with `uv` or `uvx`.

 ## Resources

 - Read a [brief introduction to MCP] by ByteByteGo.